| Title: | Two-/Three-Stage Designs for Phase 1&2 Clinical Trials |

 sep |

 The field separator character.
-Default is |
+Defaults to |

 ... |

-arguments to be passed to |
+Additional arguments passed to |

-.
-The algorithm for dose-finding is described in dec.sim
+dose-finding algorithm is described in dec.sim.

 n.patients |

-The average number of patients dosed at each level. |
+The average number of patients treated at each dose level. |

 truep |